 The technology developed by Glass to Power uses nanoparticles as chromophores, which decouple the processes of absorption and emission of light thanks to an appropriate engineering.
-This made it possible to build prototypes with good generation efficiency even for areas of hundreds of square centimeters, which can be easily scaled up to the dimensions required for commercial applications.
+This made it possible to build prototypes with good generation efficiency, that will allow the production of custom made modules.
 Moreover, LSCs are essentially colorless, which is a key requirement for their application in building-integrated photovoltaics.
 A complete colorimetric characterization demonstrated that our LSC do not introduce relevant distortion of the transmitted light nor modifications to the indoor-to-outdoor chromatic perception.
 In conclusion, it is now possible to produce stable, environmentally friendly large-area LSC, with good efficiency ready for BIPV modules.
+Moreover, Glass to Power’s double glazing enable thermal and acoustic insulation.
+The thermal insulation characteristics of the double glazing enable the reduction in size of the climatization units and the relative aeraulic ducts.

 Glass to Power’s technology allows the development of low-impact photovoltaic windows that can be easily integrated into the architecture of passive buildings, virtually invisible both from the outside and from the interior.
-Thanks to their homogeneous behavior over the entire sunlight spectrum, our LSCs are essentially colorless, resulting quite similar to sunglasses’ lenses rather than films that are commonly applied to glazed windows to reduce indoor sunlight.
 The degree of transparency of LSCs, moreover, can be determined at the production stage according to customer’s needs, to obtain the best compromise between absorbed energy and amount of light for indoor lighting.
+The slightly amber color in different shades offers higher visual comfort, reducing UV rays.
 The quality of light transmitted, according to the UNI 10380 certification, is located in group 1A, that is the group with highest quality sources suitable for the lighting of houses, graphic studies, hospitals, etc. In addition, as demonstrated by the Farnsworth-Munsell 100 test, the innovative Glass to Power’s LSCs do not alter color perception when viewing through a photovoltaic window.

 Glass to Power uses only intrinsically very stable and durable materials for the production of its LSCs.
 Plastic panels are made of high quality plexiglass already commonly used in building applications.
 Nanoparticles are made entirely of inorganic materials such as silicon, which are intrinsically stable to solar irradiation without any risk of degradation, guaranteeing continuity and durability of electricity generation.